Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Toolkit.CLI/README.md

 Additionally, the command migrates all roles and user-role bindings that fulfill the following criteria:
   * The role is assigned to at least one user whose _Privilege level_ is _Editor_ or higher.

+Because Xperience by Kentico uses a different [permission model](https://docs.xperience.io/x/7IVwCg), no existing role permissions or UI personalization settings are migrated.
+After the migration, the permissions for each role must be configured again.

 #### Contacts